 Alternative legal business structures under Legal Services Act

-Alternative business structure enables lawyers and non-lawyers to form legal partnerships and companies as vehicles for the provision of reserved legal services.
+This article explains that alternative business structure enables lawyers and non-lawyers to form legal partnerships and companies as vehicles for the provision of reserved legal services.
 Where non-lawyers are managers of, or have an interest in, such a body, the body must become a licensed body, licensed and regulated by a licensing authority, in accordance with the provisions of Part 5.
 Existing regulators of legal services may apply to the Board to become licensing authorities.
 If there are no other appropriate licensing authorities, the Board itself can act as a licensing authority.

 The Legal Services Act brings a significant wave of change to the legal profession, and creates a markedly different landscape.
 It is the first attempt to bring the entire legal services market under one regulatory framework and departs significantly from the previous structure of the profession.